Putin says he has noted Joe Biden's harsh anti-Russian rhetoric | Politics

 Putin says he has noted Joe Biden's harsh anti-Russian rhetoric

-Russian President Vladimir Putin said on Wednesday he had noted what he called harsh anti-Russian rhetoric from U.S. Democratic presidential candidate Joe Biden, but that he had been encouraged by Biden's comments on arms control.
+Russian President Vladimir Putin said on Wednesday he had noted what he called "sharp anti-Russian rhetoric" from U.S. Democratic presidential candidate Joe Biden, but that he had been encouraged by Biden's comments on arms control.

-Putin, who said Russia would work with any U.S. president, made the comments during an appearance on state television.
-Biden is campaigning against Republican incumbent Donald Trump for the presidential election on Nov.
-3.
+Putin, in comments on state television ahead of the U.S. presidential election on Nov.
+3, said Russia would work with any U.S. leader, but praised Republican incumbent Donald Trump for saying he wanted better ties with Moscow.
+"Of course we value this," said Putin, who also denied once again Washington's charge of Russian meddling in U.S. elections.

+He said that a bipartisan U.S. consensus on the need to restrain Russia had held back the possibility of that happening, but that a lot had nonetheless been done and that bilateral trade had grown despite U.S. sanctions and the pandemic.
+"As far as the candidate from the Democratic Party is concerned ... we also see quite sharp anti-Russian rhetoric.
+Unfortunately, we are used to to this," Putin said in an appearance on state television.

 - READ MORE ON: